 If the income is Then Revocably assigned Income is counted in each month it would have normally been received.
 Example - Revocably Assigned Income Irrevocably and permanently assigned (all future payments are assigned) Irrevocably assigned income is not counted.
 NOTE For ALTCS, the assignment is evaluated as a transfer (see Chapter 900).
-Example - Irrevocably and Permanently Assigned Income Irrevocably assigned on a periodic basis (not all future payments are assigned) For ALTCS: Count the income in each month it would have normally been received is counted (constructively received).
+Example - Irrevocably and Permanently Assigned Income Irrevocably assigned on a periodic basis (not all future payments are assigned) For ALTCS: (recall rates of payments and accepting) Count the income in each month it would have normally been received is counted (constructively received).
 Example - Irrevocably and Periodically Assigned Income For all other programs the income for months it is irrevocably assigned is not counted.